2021 Best Natural Resources & Conservation Colleges for Non-Traditional Students in Indiana

 Go ahead and give it a try, or bookmark the link so you can check it out later.

 About 1.9% of Ball State students default on their loans in three years, which is lower than average.
-There are approximately 7,100 students at Ball State that take at least one class online.
-There are roughly 6,060 part time students in attendance at Ball State.
+Approximately 7,100 students take at least one class online at Ball State.
+6,060 students are part time.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.